-Our compensation program generally consists of, and is intended to strike a balance among, three principal elements for each NEO: base salary, short-term cash incentive payments, and stock-based compensation for Mr. Calkins, Mr. Lynch, Mr. Matheos, and Mr. Winters, and base salary, bonus/sales commissions, and stock-based compensation for Mr. Cross.
+Our compensation program generally consists of, and is intended to strike a balance among, three principal elements for each NEO: base salary, short-term cash incentive payments, and stock-based compensation.
 Set forth below is a description of these elements, their principal features, and why we pay them.